John R. Justice Student Loan Repayment Program

 Application Procedures

 To apply for this program, the attorney must submit a complete John R. Justice Student Loan Repayment Program Application and a John R. Justice Student Loan Repayment Program Service Agreement to ISAC as soon as possible after it becomes available.
-Applications are typically accepted during February and March.
+Applications are typically accepted during the spring.
 The published due date is listed at the top of the application.
 For each subsequent year, a separate application must be completed.
 Dependent on the applicant’s circumstance, one of three Service Agreements must accompany the application.
 A checklist within the application packet will assist the applicant in determining the appropriate form to complete.
 Both the application and service agreement may be downloaded and printed from this website.
 The application and service agreement must be submitted to ISAC's Deerfield office as indicated on the application.
+Please note: As of December 24, 2025, the United States Postal Service (USPS) changed its postmarking policy to reflect the date mail is processed at a facility rather than the date the UPSP received it.
+This may cause potential delays in your application being received by ISAC.
+Encourage applicants to plan accordingly.

 If the application and/or service agreement are incomplete, ISAC will notify the applicant who will have the opportunity to furnish missing information.
 The application will be considered for processing as of the date it is complete and all required information has been received at ISAC's Deerfield office.